sjberry/express-multifurcator/docs/API.md

 * [Multifurcator](#multifurcatoroptions) - Constructor for the Multifurcator class.
   * [{Multifurcator}.add](#multifurcatoraddapp-address-options) - Adds an application to a Multifurcator instance.
+  * [{Multifurcator}.redirect](#multifurcatorredirectaddress-hostnames-options) - Adds a redirection handler to a Multifurcator instance.
   * [{Multifurcator}.getListeners](#multifurcatorgetlisteners) - Returns an array of listener objects after all applications have been added to a Multifurcator instance.
 * [Multifurcator.listen](#multifurcatorlistenapp-address) - A utility function that can be used to call ExpressJS `.listen()`, returning a Promise instead of requiring event listening callbacks.